na-na-hi/renget/archive/4syqq.md

 In years to come, when the the last of the Republic crumbles under Lord Fernal's forces and her allies at court turn to infighting, I might offer a hand of salvation - she is more than capable of decieving my associates of her apparent threatlessness and might make for a better ally, or conversationalist if nothing else, than another medical subject.
 Should she refuse, it is no great loss, her persuasive powers in the Force are a rarity in today's barbaric landscape and would certainly be of interest for experimentation.

-##Subject T3 - Jedi Padawan Farem Jarrik
+##Subject T3 'Savant' - Jedi Padawan Farem Jarrik

 **Target Analysis T3 - Version 4**
 **Subject Identity:** Jedi Padawan Feram Jarrik - Codename 'Savant'